Most “aloe vera gels” marketed for the face aren’t actually designed for facial skin.

 Aloe Gel vs Aloe-Based Moisturizers

-Aloe gels are excellent treatment layers, but they’re not always ideal as a standalone product.
+Aloe gels are excellent for soothing, but not always enough on their own.

 Aloe-based moisturizers are often better for: